How to Budget for Restaurant Employee Benefits

 Learn how to build (and rebuild) your team with Joy from Busboys and Poets.

-Take the CourseThe cost of healthcare is a top concern in the U.S. Almost half of Americans under the age of 65 – about 158 million people – get their health insurance through an employer.
+Take the CourseThe cost of healthcare is a top concern in the U.S. Employer health insurance is the main source of health coverage in the U.S. It covers 178 million people, including 63% of working adults between 19 and 64 years of age.
 Unfortunately, that figure is much lower for restaurant workers: a survey by Restaurant Opportunities Centers United found that almost nine out of ten people who work in the restaurant industry lack paid sick days (87.7%) and health insurance from their employer (89.7%).
 The study added, “As a result of the fact that those who work in the industry cannot afford to take care of themselves or stay home when they are sick, two-thirds of them (63.6%) report working sick, unnecessarily placing co-workers and diners at risk.”

 As workers across many industries lay on the pressure for employers and policymakers to reform a healthcare system that’s literally making people sick, some businesses have created employee benefit programs that provide quality healthcare options.
 These forward-thinking leaders are setting a new standard for a healthy, sustainable restaurant workforce.
-Read on to learn about the restaurateurs who are raising the bar, by offering benefits that turn restaurant work into a viable, long-term career path.
+Read on to learn about the restaurateurs who are raising the bar, by offering benefits that turn restaurant work into a viable, long-term career path - while keeping within their restaurant budget.

 Employee Benefits are a Necessity

 The restaurant industry has had a staff retention problem.
-COVID has made things much more difficult.
+COVID made things much more difficult.
 The closures that happened resulted in 6 million workers losing their jobs.
 And the ones left behind had tough decisions to make.
-Stay in low paying jobs and risk infection, or stay home to keep themselves and their families safe.
+Stay in jobs with notoriously low employee wages and risk infection, or stay home to keep themselves and their families safe.
 Unemployment Benefits, Economic Impact Payments and Child Tax Credits further increased the appeal of the latter option.

 So as restaurants reopened, the scramble was on.
 At the beginning of 2022, there were more than 1.7 million job openings.
-Meaning, for someone who wants to stay in the restaurant world, it's never been easier to shop around for the best job.
+Meaning, for someone who wanted to stay in the restaurant world, it had never been easier to shop around for the best job.
 And the best jobs provide benefits.

-When it comes to contributing factors for employee turnover in the restaurant sector, a lack of emphasis on personal and professional wellbeing is high on the list.
-Late hours, double shifts, tough work–life integration, and unpredictable income leave restaurant workers especially vulnerable.
+When it comes to contributing factors for employee turnover in the restaurant business, a lack of emphasis on personal and professional well-being is high on the list.
+Late hours, double shifts, tough work-life integration, and unpredictable income leave restaurant workers especially vulnerable.

-Alleviating stressors outside the workplace — whether that’s worrying about career longevity or how to pay for medical bills — helps them feel more secure in their jobs, so they can maint laser focus on delivering memorable dining experiences when they’re out on the floor or on the line.
+Alleviating stressors outside the workplace — whether worrying about career longevity or how to pay for medical bills — helps them feel more secure in their jobs, so they can maintain laser focus on delivering memorable dining experiences when they’re out on the floor or the line.

-Restaurant workers earn some of the lowest wages in the country.
-Providing your staff with meaningful employee benefits, like paid time off and medical insurance, isn’t just the right thing to do.
-It can be a sustainable, profitable business model that boosts high employee retention and leads to better guest experiences.
+While base pay for restaurant workers has grown in 2024, they still earn some of the lowest wages in the country, and most of their earnings come from tips.
+Providing your staff with meaningful benefits, like paid time off and medical insurance, isn’t just the right thing to do.
+It can be a sustainable, profitable business model that boosts high employee retention and leads to a restaurant's success.

-But in an industry with such tight profit margins, how can restaurant owners afford to offer their employees benefits?
+But in an industry with such tight profit margins and high operating expenses, how can restaurant owners afford to offer their employees these benefits while keeping labor costs down?
 The short answer is this: It’s more expensive to lose a good employee.
 Offering your staff good benefits and a great working environment encourages them to stick around, which saves you money in the long run.

-Offering employee benefits can be costly.
+Offering benefits can be costly, especially if you're trying to cut costs.
 We can’t ignore that.

-It can be especially difficult to find room in the budget when you’re just starting out, or your restaurant is in bad financial health.
+New restaurant owners can find budget planning for benefits especially difficult.
+Benefits also make it more difficult to save money if your restaurant is in bad financial health.
 Businesses with hourly employees often strategically avoid providing staff with enough shifts to hit the hours-worked threshold, which legally requires the employer to offer medical or paid leave benefits.
 That’s not a good recipe for employee loyalty; in fact, it encourages staff turnover.

-Think of an employee benefits plan as a need-to-have, not a nice-to-have.
+Think of a benefits plan as a need-to-have for business success, not a nice-to-have.
 Think of it as an investment in the future of your business, your staff’s lives, and your community.
+Ultimately, high staff retention can significantly boost your business strategy and help you achieve more financial goals.

 Formed in 2007, the B Corporation certification is a way for businesses to commit to standards that can benefit all stakeholders: consumers, employees, business owners, and shareholders alike.

 Today there are nearly 5,000 B Corps across the globe, from a wide array of industries.
 The list includes successful restaurants like Luke’s Lobster, a growing seafood chain with 28 locations in the U.S. Luke’s offers medical, dental, and vision coverage to all full-time managers, as well as all full-time (30+ hours/week) employees after 90 days of employment.
 They also provide things like pre-tax commuter benefits, 401k, and flexible scheduling.
-They’re notorious for getting it right.
+They’re notorious for getting it right when it comes to making benefits part of their restaurant budget.

 Bamboo Sushi, in Portland, OR, was one of the first hospitality businesses to become a certified B Corp.
 They think of themselves as a catalyst for change.
 Their website explains, “We make mindful business decisions that connect environmental impact, the prosperity of our team members and purveyors, as well as the enrichment of the communities we live in.”
 In practice, this includes competitive medical, dental, and vision benefits for full-time team members, along with perks like wireless carrier discounts, weekly pay, and career path training.

 Martha Hoover of Patachou Inc., a restaurant group in Indianapolis with 350 employees, has managed to offer health insurance, 401k, an Employee Assistance Program, an Employee Emergency Relief Fund, and Financial Literacy Workshops to her huge team of full-time staff.
 “My goal is to keep good people in my company,” Hoover told Food & Wine.
 She also happily reports that her retention rate is a third higher than the industry average.
-Dang.
+So while her initial labor cost percentage may have been higher, she's certainly made that back tenfold and increased the restaurant's income.

 Thai Fresh is an Austin restaurant with 48 employees.
-Owners Jam Sanitchat and Bruce Barnes found themselves dismayed by the pay disparity between kitchen staff and servers.
+Owners Jam Sanitchat and Bruce Barnes found themselves dismayed by the pay disparity between kitchen staff and servers - with some being on minimum wage while others took home much more.
 So in 2016, they tried a base living wage for everyone, banned tips, and increased menu prices by 20%.
 They accurately predicted they’d lose 15% of profits, but sales bounced back in a year and turnover practically disappeared.
 “The environment is totally changed,” Sanitchat says.
 This new policy has also allowed them to add health insurance for full-timers and paid time off for everyone.
-“I don’t want to go back; it’s working for me,” says Sanitchat.
+“I don’t want to go back; it’s working for me,” says Sanitchat, who has a strong financial plan and is continually increasing food sales.

 Juliet, in Somerville, MA, has nixed gratuity in favor of providing living wages and profit sharing to all members of staff.
 “We have a lot of people who are working at Juliet who don't necessarily want to work in restaurants long-term, but they're there because they can learn about the numbers, they can learn about our business model and they can learn how to run a business,” says server Sam Mangino.